 37The outdoor activities are just endless.

-Join a good climate with the most diverse landscapes and you’ll never want to be inside four walls.
-Hiking in the islands of Azores and Madeira, paragliding in Serra da Arrábida or zip-lining in Gerês natural park are just a small sample of what you can do in Portugal.
+Mix a good climate with a diverse landscape and you’ll never want to be inside four walls in Portugal.
+Hiking the Paiva Walkways, levadas in Madeira island, paragliding in Serra da Arrábida or zip-lining in Gerês natural park are just some of the things you can do in Portugal.

 If you’re up for a challenge, try climbing Mount Pico, the highest in the country.
 Don’t even get me started on water sports!